diosmosis/node-bind/README.md

 node-bind is a header-only C++ library that takes the grunt work out of creating node.js extensions.

+node-bind uses some C++0x features (variadic templates and some TR1 libraries) and can only be used with compilers that provide at least some C++0x support.
+For gcc, this means using the `--std=c++0x` option.

 A Quick Example
 ---------------